 Leftover Ideas

-Yes!
-If you prefer chicken thighs over breasts, you may swap an equal amount for the chicken breasts.
-Note that chicken thighs may need slightly longer to fully cook so keep an eye on them and adjust the recipe accordingly.
+- Try it with Thighs.
+If you prefer chicken thighs, you can use them here.
+Note that chicken thighs may need slightly longer to cook, so keep an eye on them.

 Crockpot White Chicken Chili